JUSTINPARDO/CS-2341-Assignment-1/README.md

-# This is the Output
+# This is the Output (Look at in in the code format)
 Number of Log Entries: 10000
 ERROR count: 3339
 INFO count: 3347